 The civic numbers in Florence’s historical center can be confusing for newcomers.
 Note that civic numbers for residential, hotels, and some offices are the color black; whereas civic numbers for business and shops are red (followed by the letter “r”).
 Therefore it is normal, for example, to find 34 black next to 160/r on the same street.

-Main Shopping Areas
+Main Shopping Areas for partners

 Florence offers a vast variety of shops, from famous designers’ boutiques to vintage shops, from hand-crafted products to mass produced souvenirs and much more.
 If you are looking for: Luxury items in Via Tornabuoni and Via della Vigna; leather goods in Piazza Santa Croce and Piazza San Lorenzo; antiques in Via Maggio and Via de’ Fossi, Jewellery on Ponte Vecchio.